alistairwgillespie/sagemaker_sentiment_analysis/README.md

 For an interactive, step-by-step guide to the deployment of this model, refer to the 'SageMaker Project.ipynb' notebook.

-Please see the [README](https://github.com/udacity/sagemaker-deployment/tree/master/README.md) in the root directory for instructions on setting up a SageMaker notebook and downloading the project files (as well as the other notebooks).

 ## Setup Instructions

 The notebooks provided in this repository are intended to be executed using Amazon's SageMaker platform.
 The following is a brief set of instructions on setting up a managed notebook instance using SageMaker, from which the notebooks can be completed and run.